danawoodman/Google-SketchUp-Material-Changer/README.markdown

 ## Notes and Caveats

 You **MUST** have materials already in your model for this plugin to work.
-What that means is that the plugin cannot read from your list of materials but can only see materials in your model.
+What that means is that the plugin cannot read from your list of materials but **can only see materials in your model**.
 If you want to replace the material of some selection, you must first have the material you want to change to in the model.

-The material changer will change the **material** of Components, Groups, Edges and Faces.
-It will also change the **back material** of Faces.
+The material changer can change the **material** of Components, Groups, Edges and Faces.
+It can also change the **back material** of Faces.

 The plugin works recursively through your selection.
-What this means is that it will change the material of *every* item you select, including sub-groups/components.
-If you select a group of multiple groups it will change the material of the parent group and all its child groups and those child group's edges/faces.
+What this means is that it will change the material of **every item you select**, including sub-groups/components.
+If you select a group of multiple groups *it will change the material of the parent group and all its child groups* and those child group's edges/faces.

 If you do not select anything in your model, you will be prompted to select everything in the model.

+There are two constants that this plugin provides: `MATERIAL_CHANGER_DEBUG` and `MATERIAL_CHANGER_BASE_PATH`.
+You should only need to care about `MATERIAL_CHANGER_DEBUG` however.

+`MATERIAL_CHANGER_DEBUG`, if set to `true` will show debugging messages that may help you in figuring out what the plugin is doing, which may help you debug issues you are having.

 ## Installation